heyvaldemar/aws-kubectl-docker/README.md

 This Docker image is designed to streamline operations on Amazon Web Services (AWS) and Kubernetes by bundling AWS CLI version 2 (`aws`) and the Kubernetes Command-Line Tool (`kubectl`).
 Based on Ubuntu 22.04, it includes all necessary dependencies such as `jq` for optimal functionality.
 This image is ideal for CI/CD pipelines, automation tasks, and environments that require seamless management of AWS resources and Kubernetes clusters.

+🐳 You can find the Docker image on [Docker Hub](https://hub.docker.com/r/heyvaldemar/aws-kubectl).

 # Features

 - **Ubuntu 22.04**: Provides a stable and secure base for consistent performance.